Paddle8: History

-In the first 10 months of 2018, Paddle8 realized a 21 percent growth compared to 2017., and by the summer 2019 under Ms. Depczyk’s leadership Paddle8 has ventured into new business areas, like gaming, and the company has joined forces with the new-media platform Highsnobiety for online sales of curated street art, artist’s collectibles, and street wear.
+In the first 10 months of 2018, Paddle8 realized a 21 percent growth compared to 2017.
+By summer 2019, under Ms. Depczyk's leadership, Paddle8 ventured into new business areas, like gaming, and the company joined forces with new-media platform Highsnobiety for online sales of curated street art, artist's collectibles, and street wear.

 In August 2019 Pulse Evolution Group Inc, the US-listed company, acquired Facebank AG of Switzerland, subsequently renaming itself into Facebank Group Inc and becoming the largest shareholder of P8H Inc (Paddle8) through its holding of Facebank AG.
 In November P8H Inc appointed the new CEO Valentine Uhovski.
 In March 2020, the board of Paddle8 filed for Chapter 11 in the Southern District of New York, on the heels of a recent lawsuit demanding payment for works of art sold.
-Paddle8 submitted a petition with various creditors listed, including Justin Bieber and his wife Hailey, to which they owe just over $73,000, and the Susan und Michael Hort´s Rema Hort Mann Foundation.
+Paddle8 submitted a petition with various creditors listed, including Justin Bieber and his wife Hailey, to which they owe just over $73,000, and the Susan und Michael Hort's Rema Hort Mann Foundation.
 Jay-Z´s Shawn Carter Foundation was also listed, and is owed around $65,000 for a charity auction that was also held in November.
 Other artists whose sales were also included in the auction in November are, among others, Tom Otterness, Kiki Smith, Jim Jarmusch and Jonas Mekas.